This policy will provide guidance to employees on what is ethical when receiving gifts from outside organizations, vendors and individuals.

 Gift – A tangible or intangible item of any value given to a College employee, directly or indirectly, from an external source.
 Gifts can be in the form of cash, gift certificates, tickets to sporting events, etc.

 Immediate Family Members – An employee's spouse or domestic partner, children or children of spouse or domestic partner, siblings or siblings of spouse or domestic partner, parents or parents of spouse or domestic partner, or any person living in the same household.

 All employees are responsible for becoming familiar with and adhering to this policy.
 Supervisors are also responsible for ensuring that this policy is known by their direct reports and that all employees are following it.
-If this policy is breached, it should be brought to the attention of one of the departments within the Contacts/Responsibilities section of this policy or by going to the Dartmouth Compliance and Ethics Hotline.
+If this policy is breached, it should be brought to the attention of one of the departments within the Contacts/Responsibilities section of this policy or by going to the Dartmouth Compliance and Ethics Helpline.